arj101/IDK-lang/README.md

 Also can make functional programming nerds happy with first class functions, closures and array iterator functions.
 The lexer might be broken idk, I didnt test it.

+### Features
+* Custom parser, lexer, and interpreter.
+* First class functions and closures
+* Classes, and inheritance (unsound implementation of inheritance)
+* Basic core library with string, array, math, and system utility functions
 * Very efficient syntax, no need of semicolons or newlines, just write everything on a single line if you feel like it ;)
   * Commas are optional in arrays and function parameters.
 * Identifiers can be non unicode, so feel free to use emojis as variable names, but idk if it will work, i didnt test it (works with the dot product symbol though ⨀)

 Sample code: